Death of Carl Isaacs Jr.: Isotopic analysis

 Isotopic analysis of the bones conducted in 2014 with the help of Smithsonian Institution scientists showed that the young man was from or had spent a significant amount of time in the Midwestern area, around the Great Lakes, which includes the states of Wisconsin, Illinois, Minnesota and Michigan.
 This, with the provenance of the goat pendant leads investigators to believe that the decedent was not living very far from where he was found.

 DNA Genealogy

-At the request of the local law enforcement, in 2018 the DNA Doe Project took on case in collaboration with NCMEC, Fulgent Genetics, Aerodyne Research Inc., and Full Genomes Corporation and attempted to identify the body by using autosomal DNA, the web site GEDmatch and genetic genealogy to trace relatives.
+At the request of the local law enforcement, in 2018 the DNA Doe Project took on the case in collaboration with NCMEC, Fulgent Genetics, Aerodyne Research Inc., and Full Genomes Corporation and attempted to identify the body by using autosomal DNA, the web site GEDmatch and genetic genealogy to trace relatives.

 In February 2019, the DNA Doe Project announced they had tentatively identified John Clinton Doe.
 His name was not released immediately pending announcement by the Rock County Sheriff's office.